“This was where he was last spotted.”

 “Yes I can” she said as he put some pressure on her foot.

 “Good because if you couldn’t we would have left you.
 You’re right in that we are all in this together, but at the same time no dead wood.
 Unless I get hurt of course.”
+William said.

 “I’m the only one who knows the natives on this island remember?
-I not only know where their village is, but I’m you liason in with them.
+I not only know where their village is, but I’m your liason in with them.
 Without me you won’t last long on this island as you can see.”
 William said whilst looking back at the remains of the criminal the Dimetrodon had devoured.
 Come on, let’s get out of here before more of those sail back’s get hungry.”

 Over the hill ahead was another maze of rock formations, but William was confident he knew the way ahead.